mitogen-hq/mitogen/docs/ansible.rst

   <https://docs.ansible.com/ansible/latest/playbooks_async.html>`_ has received
   minimal testing.

+* No mechanism exists yet to bound the number of interpreters created during a run.
+For some playbooks that parameterize ``become_user`` over a large number of user accounts, resource exhaustion may be triggered on the target machine.

-* Only Ansible 2.4 is being used for development, with occasional tests under 2.3 and 2.2.
+* Only Ansible 2.4 is being used for development, with occasional tests under 2.5, 2.3 and 2.2.
 It should be more than possible to fully support at least 2.3, if not also 2.2.

 Low Risk